About

 is a peer-reviewed online journal produced in the International

-the whole field of musical studies, and encourages work that draws
+thinking across the whole field of musical studies, and encourages

-on any and all relevant disciplinary and interdisciplinary perspectives.
+work that draws on any and all relevant disciplinary and interdisciplinary

 The journal espouses no particular theoretical line, ideology